 Inner firebox: Brush the inside of the firebox clean from time to time to check the integrity of the plates and liners etc. It is not normally necessary to re-paint inside the firebox due to the high temperatures that mean that the paint does not have much effect before being burnt off.
 Steel and vermiculite board liners are resilient firebox materials and will give reliable service without major cleaning or work on the firebox.
 The liner boards may require replacement fairly regularly depending upon quality of fuel and the type of usage experienced.
-Minor cracks may form in the boards, these are normal and the boards will not need replaceing.
-Only if they have large cracks or they are missing sections do they need to be replaced.
 Lining boards are not covered by warranty, as they are a wearing consumable part.